Version: 1.22 Doc. ID: IG-XLB

 rm -rf *

-Then, do a base backup with pg_basebackup:
+Then, do a base backup with pg_basebackup

 sudo -u postgres PGSSLMODE=verify-ca PGSSLROOTCERT=/etc/xroad/postgresql/ca.crt PGSSLCERT=/etc/xroad/postgresql/server.crt PGSSLKEY=/etc/xroad/postgresql/server.key pg_basebackup -h <primary> -p 5433 -U <nodename> -D .

-Where <primary> is the DNS or IP address of the primary node and <nodename> is the node name (the replication user name added to the primary database).
+is the node name (the replication user name added to the primary database).

-Note: This warning by pg_basebackup can be ignored:
+Note: This warning by pg_basebackup

 NOTICE: WAL archiving is not enabled; you must ensure that all required WAL segments are copied through other means to complete the backup

-On RHEL 7/8 (PostgreSQL <12), add the following recovery.conf to the data directory.
-Set the owner of the file to postgres:postgres, mode 0600.
+to the data directory.
+Set the owner of the file to postgres:postgres

 standby_mode = 'on'